-Consistency in communication can create intimacy, making it difficult for you to stop liking someone.
+Consistency in communication can create intimacy, making it difficult to stop liking someone.

-Therefore, no matter how much you have become fond of someone you need to stop liking, the best time to pull the plug on your telephone communication is now.
+Therefore, no matter how much you have become fond of someone, you need to stop liking them; the best time to pull the plug on your telephone communication is now.

 3. Create a boundary between the two of you

-You may have to create strict rules and regulations to serve as the boundary between you.
-Some of the rules may include the following; no visitation, no dates, no discussion of intimate subject matters, etc.
+You may have to create strict rules and regulations to set boundaries between you.
+Some rules may include no visitation, no dates, no discussion of intimate subject matters, etc.

 If you quickly get intimate when you are alone with someone you like, then you should avoid any opportunity to be alone with that person.
 Create necessary boundaries and uphold them.

-You should focus more on your studies in school or pay more attention to your job or business at the office as the case may be.
+It would be best if you focused more on your studies in school or paid more attention to your job or business at the office, as the case may be.
 Take up more assignments and ensure to complete them.

 6. Cover up idle time

-If you do not have school activities or work activities to get you busy, it would be best to find something to do to ensure that you are not idle.
+If you do not have school or work activities to get you busy, find something to do to ensure you are not idle.

-You can join a singing class, a basketball team, a dance group, etc. Please make sure you are busy and not idle to keep your mind off your crush.
+You can join a singing class, a basketball team, a dance group, etc. Please ensure you are busy and not idle to keep your mind off your crush.

-Make sure you have fun to the point whereby the only thing you remember when you’re alone is how much fun you had with your friends at the beach, cinema, restaurant, club, etc.
+Make sure you have fun to the point where you only remember when you’re alone and how much fun you had with your friends at the beach, cinema, restaurant, club, etc.

 8. Move out of reach

-If being in the same neighborhood makes it difficult for you to stop seeing them and liking them, then it would be better for you to migrate into another apartment in a place far from where you can easily reach them.
+If being in the same neighborhood makes it difficult for you to stop seeing and liking them, then it would be better for you to migrate into another apartment far from where you can easily reach them.